velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ---

-## FiloDB - What?
+## <span class="golden">FiloDB</span> - What?

 --

 ## Distributed

-Apache Cassandra.
+Apache Cassandra as the rock-solid storage engine.
 Scale out with no SPOF.
 Cross-datacenter replication.
 Proven storage and database technology.

 --